pcdslab/SLMIndexBeta/README.md

 # Important
 This is the beta implementation of SLM-Index and does not contain full features.
 The purpose of this implementation is to demonstrate the integratability of SLM-Index as well as to benchmark SLM-Index memory footprint and query speed.

-# Please cite us if you use our work
+# Please cite our work
 For queries about SLM-Index Beta v0.7 (Comet), please contact: fsaeed@fiu.edu or mhaseeb@fiu.edu.
 Thank you.